Józef Piłsudski: Economic policy

 Despite coming from a socialist background and initially implementing socialist reforms, Piłsudski's government followed the conservative free-market economic tradition of the Polish–Lithuanian Commonwealth throughout its existence.
 Poland had one of the lowest taxation rates in Europe, with 9.3% of taxes as a distribution of national income.
 Piłsudski's government was also heavily dependent on foreign investments and economies, with 45.4% of Polish equity capital controlled by foreign corporations.
 After the Great Depression, the Polish economy crumbled and failed to recover until Ignacy Mościcki's government introduced economic reforms with more government interventions with an increase in tax revenues and public spending after Piłsudski's death.
 These interventionist policies saw Poland's economy recover from the recession until the USSR and the German invasion of Poland in 1939.

 Religious views

-Piłsudski's religious views are a matter of debate.
-He was baptised Roman Catholic on 15 December 1867 in the St. Casimir Church in Pavoverė (then Švenčionys deanery).
+Piłsudski's religious views are not entirely clear.
+He was baptised Roman Catholic on 15 December 1867 in the St. Casimir Church in Pavoverė (which then was part of the Švenčionys deanery).
 His godparents were Joseph and Constance Martsinkovsky Ragalskaya.
-On 15 July 1899, at the village of Paproć Duża, near Łomża, he married Maria Juskiewicz, a divorcée.
+On 15 July 1899, in the village of Paproć Duża, near Łomża, he married Maria Juskiewicz, a divorcée.
 As the Catholic Church did not recognise divorces, she and Piłsudski had converted to Protestantism.
 Pilsudski later returned to the Catholic Church to marry Aleksandra Szczerbińska.
-Piłsudski and Aleksandra could not get married as Piłsudski's wife Maria refused to divorce him.
-It was only after Maria's death in 1921 that they were married, on 25 October that year.
+Piłsudski and Aleksandra could not get married while his first wife Maria refused to divorce him; they were married after Maria's death in 1921, on 25 October that year.